Chapter 14: Long Live the King – 152 AK, Early Autumn to 153 AK, Summer

 “An excellent idea.
 My nobles also play, so I could invite them regularly.”

-“Tell my entourage that I wish to have a great feast at our next stop in the public square.”
+“That I wish to have a great feast at our next stop in the public square.”

 Farr Castle – The King’s Drawing Room